AliciaFrederick/Call-of-the-Netherdeep/content/A Player's Guide to the Netherdeep.md

 ## Setting

-This campaign takes place in *Critical Role's* world of Exandria, beginning in the small town of Jigow in Xorhas on the continent of Wildemount.
-The characters are an established adventuring party who
+This campaign takes place in *Critical Role's* world of Exandria.
+The characters are an established adventuring party hailing from Jigow, and have returned for the town's annual [[Festival of Merit]].

 ## Character Options